Serving Illinois and Nationwide

-Is there a time limit by when I have to file my Invokana lawsuit?
+Is There a Time Limit by When I Have to File my Invokana Lawsuit?

-- 2 years if you are injured because of a product from the date when you knew or should have known about the injury.
+- Two years if you are injured by a product from the date when you knew or should have known about the injury.
 See 735 Ill.
 Comp.
 Stat.
 5/13-205 (2010); see also 735 Ill.
 Comp.
 Stat.
 5/13-213(d) (2010)

-- 5 years if you have property damage because of a product.
+- Five years if you have property damage because of a product.
 See 735 Ill.
 Comp.
 Stat.
 5/13-202 (2010).

 - In no case can the suit be brought more than 12 years from when it was first sold.
 735 ILCS 5/13-213(b) (2010).